-We wear many “hats”: parent, spouse, partner, friend, student, politician, nurse, writer, artist, banker, chef, construction worker; the list goes on and on.
-We often allow ourselves be defined by the hat we wear.
+In our lifetimes, we put on many hats: parent, partner, friend, politician, nurse, writer, artist, banker, chef—the list goes on and on.

-Who are YOU?
+Who are you?